oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/external-integration-wechat-work-oauth2-integration.md

 </dependency>
 ```

-# 三、Specific Docking Steps
+# Ⅲ、Specific Docking Steps
-## （一）Add Enterprise WeChat Configuration to the Project
+## （Ⅰ）Add Enterprise WeChat Configuration to the Project
 1. Application.yml configuration in the project (adopted in this example)

 ```yaml